abhinavvkashyap/CMPE283_Assignment2/README.md

 We began working on the assignment 02 once our assignment 01 environment was built successfully.
 We decided to edit the cpuid.c and vmx.c at first and then rebuild the kernel.
 I edited the cpuid.c and added if..else condition in the kvm_emulate_cpuid block code and commited it to the GitHub repo inside /arch/x86/kvm.
 After Akshara, commited the changes she made to vmx.c, I rebuilt the kernel and rebooted the VM.
 I also installed KVM on the hypervisor so that a guest VM can be created and test script can be executed on that.  <br>

 <h3>Work done by Akshara (016006003):</h3>
 I worked with Abhinav for this assignment.
 On my machine, I edited the vmx.c file according to the edits made in cpuid.c by Abhinav.
 I pushed the changes to GitHub.
-I then tried to rebuild the kernel.
-There were some errors encountered while rebuilding the kernel so we decided to start from scratch for assignment 02.
+I then tried to rebuild the kernel.There were some errors encountered while rebuilding the kernel so we decided to start from scratch for assignment 02.
 After rebuilding the kernel, I also installed gnome on ubuntu host so that we could work with GUI and work on virtual machine manager.
 I then worked with Abhinav to help create the nested VM.  <br>

 <h3>Steps followed:</h3>